 Central and Eastern Europe are key priorities in this work.
 Although Jewish life once thrived there, the Holocaust and decades of communist rule nearly wiped it out.
-In response, we launched the Lauder-JDC International Jewish Youth Camp at Szarvas, which has inspired over 25,000 Jewish children to reconnect with Judaism since 1990.
-Most leaders of Jewish institutions in these regions are Szarvas alums.
-JDC is launching a multi-year renovation of the camp in 2019.
+In response, we launched the Lauder-JDC International Jewish Youth Camp at Szarvas, as noted above.
 We also mint leaders with leadership development programs, help communities manage their assets and operations more effectively, incubate grass roots initiatives in our Mozaik Hub in Budapest, and partner with local communities on a range of other initiatives.